mena-rizkalla/AttendanceAppV2/README.md

 9 - Attendances of Students are stored in the " Reports " section where every item represents the attendance of a day entitled with the date of the day ( ex : 14-11-2021 ).

 10 - On clicking on the " Day Number " button, the full report of the attendance of the day selected shows up giving you the attendance of each student

+11 - you can import students using excel sheet

+12 - you can export reports as excel sheet
 <hr>
 <h2>Images :<h2/>